-Why does anyone buy downloadable games and DLC at GameStop?
+Why does anyone buy downloadable games & DLC at GameStop?

-You’ll spend more on gas driving to GameStop than you’ll get in store credit:
+You’ll spend more on gas driving to GameStop than you’ll obtain in store credit:

-There’s still a lot to be done to fix your reputation, but that’s a pretty good start, and I think we have a bright future ahead of us.
+There’s still a lot to be done to fix your reputation, yet that’s a pretty satisfactory start, & I think we have a bright future ahead of us.
 Just stop asking me to pre-order every game.

 Related posts: More Fake GameStop Taglines When I was writing how to fix GameStop,…

-Tags: comedy, gamestop, photoshop, satireThis entry was posted on Wednesday, October 5th, 2011 at 5:00 pm and is filed under Articles and Rants, Photos and Images.
+Tags: comedy, gamestop, photoshop, satireThis entry was posted on Wednesday, October 5th, 2011 at 5:00 pm & is filed under Articles & Rants, Photos & Images.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.